Southeast Lachlan Ground Gravity Survey

 Additional sites have been planned over areas adjacent to the seismic route to understand specific geological features.

-Public land managers and private property owners along the route are consulted as part of the survey planning process.
-Site access and entry conditions will be negotiated with individual land owners and managers with permits from the relevant authority obtained where necessary.
+Public land managers and private property owners along the route were consulted as part of the survey planning process.
+Site access and entry conditions are negotiated with individual land owners and managers with permits from the relevant authority obtained where necessary.

 Under Victorian laws, geological surveys can be authorised on behalf of the Department of Jobs Precincts and Regions under Section 112(1) of the Mineral Resources (Sustainable Development) Act 1990.

-The survey will be undertaken by experienced gravity survey contractors and overseen by the Geological Survey of Victoria and Geoscience Australia.
+The survey was undertaken by experienced gravity survey contractors and overseen by the Geological Survey of Victoria and Geoscience Australia.

 Safety and environment

-A detailed risk assessment and mitigation plan will be prepared by the contractor to ensure the safety of the surveyors, the public and the environment.
+A detailed risk assessment and mitigation plan was prepared by the contractor to ensure the safety of the surveyors, the public and the environment.

-Biosecurity arrangements will be in place to avoid the transport of soil and organic material from site to site.
+Biosecurity arrangements were in place to avoid the transport of soil and organic material from site to site.

-The data gathered during the survey will be processed and then made publicly available on this website and the Geoscience Australia website.
+The data gathered during the survey have been processed and are publicly available on this website and the Geoscience Australia website.

 Frequently asked questions